runwayml/learn/docs/video-tools/green-screen.md

 <img src="assets/images/video-tools/green-screen/composite.gif" alt="Sample motion graphics ouptut">

 Most tools for rotoscoping require painstaking frame-by-frame edits by manually highlighting the border of objects.
-We created Green Screen because we think this process should be a lot easier.
+With Runway, you can create professional masks and cut object from videos with **just a ffew clicks**.
 Here are the steps to get started...

-## Step 1: Clip selection
+## Step 1: Choose your clip

 Open Green Screen by clicking on **Video Tools** under the media sidebar.
 Now select an asset by opening the **Assets** sidebar.
 All of your exports from